CouncilDataProject/cookiecutter-cdp-deployment/README.md

 You may not need to use speech-to-text!
 In the case your municipalicity provides closed caption files in a format we support parsing and cleaning, we can use those files instead of using speech-to-text.
-When using closed caption files for transcription generation.
-CDP-Seattle speech-to-text costs dropped to ~$2.00 / month.
+When using closed caption files for transcription generation, CDP-Seattle speech-to-text costs dropped to ~$2.00 / month.

 To use closed captions files instead of generating a transcript from audio, your event gather function can attach a